LEAVING SITE

 • are 55 years or older

-• have diminished blood circulation
+• have poor blood circulation

 • have athlete’s foot